How to Become Mutual Fund Advisor

 They would go on following a rigorous qualitative & quantitative framework for selecting the best funds for investments by their clients.
 The advisors would also guide the investors after their initial investments on making updates in their portfolio i.e adding or redeeming schemes, increasing SIPs, pausing SIPs, etc. when they identify any challenges or potential opportunities in the market related to investments which may be beneficial for growing the wealth of its client.

-As per AMFI(Association of Mutual Funds in India) Guidelines, For becoming a Mutual fund distributor/agent one needs to clear the mandatory “NISM Series VA Mutual Fund Distributors Certification” Examination and get an ARN number thereafter.
+As per AMFI(Association of Mutual Funds in India) Guidelines, For becoming a Mutual fund distributor or agent one needs to clear the mandatory “NISM Series VA Mutual Fund Distributors Certification” Examination and get an ARN number thereafter.

 What is the Role of mutual fund advisors?